 | || |

 Note.
-Tonic seizures are one type of seizure that can result in a “drop attack” (also known as astatic seizure); other causes of drop attacks include myoclonic (especially in younger children), atonic, and myoclonic-atonic seizures.
+Tonic seizures can result in a “drop attack” (also known as astatic seizure); other causes of drop attacks include myoclonic (especially in younger children), atonic, and myoclonic-atonic seizures.

 EEG background/interictal/activation.
 Please refer to specific syndromes and etiologies in which this seizure type occurs.

 EEG ictal.
 Tonic seizures show diffuse or generalized accelerating low amplitude paroxysmal fast activity, which is often bilateral and predominates in the anterior and vertex regions.